 Every year thousands of donkeys and burros from the United States are live-exported across international borders for the sole purpose of being butchered for their meat and hides.

-If passed into federal law, The Safeguard American Food Exports (SAFE) Act would make it illegal to slaughter any member of the equidae family on U.S. soil or abroad.
+If passed into federal law, the Save America's Forgotten Equines (SAFE) Act would make it illegal to slaughter any member of the equidae family on U.S. soil or abroad.

 Help protect American donkeys and wild burros from the gruesome slaughter pipeline by reaching out to your federal lawmakers.